 First things first an that’s to establish a place of relief outside for your dog to go every day.
 Take them to the same spot every day to use the bathroom in order for them to familiarise themselves with that spot.
 This will repay you tenfold in the future as before you leave for work then take them to the spot to go just before you leave.

 If you find that they don’t go then you can train them to use an indoor potty at home.
 The best indoor potty I have found to do the job is the Petmaker on Amazon.

 If you have the privilege of a balcony then even better.
 Even a big enough ground-level cupboard will do the job.
 This will make a great place for your dog to use the bathroom whilst your out.
 But be sure to assess whether it would be safe to do so as some balconies are shorter than others.
 And the last thing you want is your dog climbing up whilst you’re out.

-From personal experience, I know how difficult it can be to come home from a long day at work and have to clean up some poop.
-But remember it is not their fault and you signed up for this to take responsibility and see it through.
+Although I know how difficult it can be to come home from a long day at work and have to clean up some poop.
+It’s still important to remember that it’s not their fault and YOU signed up for this to take responsibility and see it through.

 That may mean picking up poop for a few weeks until they get the hang of everything around the house.
 I suggest taking your puppy out at least once every 2 hours when you are home as they have a very weak bladder when young.

 Do not try to discipline them in a bad way by rubbing their noses in the mess.
 Instead, reinforce your initial teachings and give them time to get the hang of things.